imAsparky/django-tag-fields/docs/custom_tagging.rst

         tags = TaggableManager(through=TaggedWhatever)

+|

 .. class:: TagBase

     .. method:: slugify(tag, i=None)

         By default ``tag-fields`` uses :func:`django.utils.text.slugify` to
         calculate a slug for a given tag.

-However, if you want to implement your own logic you can override this method, which receives the ``tag`` (a string), and ``i``, which is either ``None`` or an integer, which signifies how many times the slug for this tag has been attempted to be calculated, it is ``None`` on the first time, and the counting begins at ``1`` thereafter.
+        However, if you want to implement your logic, you can override this method, which receives the ``tag`` (a string), and ``i``, which is either ``None`` or an integer, which signifies how many times the slug for this tag has been attempted to be calculated.
+It is ``None`` on the first attempt, and the counting begins at ``1`` thereafter.

 Using a custom tag string parser
 --------------------------------

-By default ``django-tag-fields`` uses ``tag_fields.utils._parse_tags`` which accepts a string which may contain one or more tags and returns a list of tag names.
-This parser is quite intelligent and can handle a number of edge cases; however, you may wish to provide your own parser for various reasons (e.g. you can do some preprocessing on the tags so that they are converted to lowercase, reject certain tags, disallow certain characters, split only on commas rather than commas and whitespace, etc.).
-To provide your own parser, write a function that takes a tag string and returns a list of tag names.
-For example, a simple function to split on comma and convert to lowercase:
+By default, ``django-tag-fields`` uses ``tag_fields.utils._parse_tags``, which accepts a string that may contain one or more tags and returns a list of tag names.

+This parser is quite intelligent and can handle many edge cases; however, you may wish to provide your parser for various reasons e.g.

+* you can do some preprocessing on the tags so that they are converted to lowercase
+* reject certain tags
+* disallow certain characters
+* split only on commas rather than commas and whitespace
+* etc

+To provide your parser, write a function that takes a tag string and returns a list of tag names.

+|

+For example, see a simple function to split on comma's and convert to lowercase below.

+|

   .. code-block:: python

     def comma_splitter(tag_string):
         return [t.strip().lower() for t in tag_string.split(',') if t.strip()]

+|

-You need to tell ``tag_fields`` to use this function instead of the default by adding a new setting, ``TAGGIT_TAGS_FROM_STRING`` and providing it with the dotted path to your function.
-Likewise, you can provide a function to convert a list of tags to a string representation and use the setting ``TAGGIT_STRING_FROM_TAGS`` to override the default value (which is ``tag_fields.utils._edit_string_for_tags``):
+To use a specific function instead of the string parser, add a new setting called "TAGGIT_TAGS_FROM_STRING" and provide its dotted path to your desired function.

+You can also offer a function that transforms a collection of tags into a string format.
+To change the default value
+(which is "tag_fields.utils._edit_string_for_tags"), use the "TAGGIT_STRING_FROM_TAGS" setting.

   .. code-block:: python

     def comma_joiner(tags):
         return ', '.join(t.name for t in tags)

-If the functions above were defined in a module, ``appname.utils``, then your project settings.py file should contain the following:
+To define the above functions in a module called "appname.utils", your project's settings.py file should include the following.

   .. code-block:: python